AI Change Management

 AI change management is the operational governance of modifications to an AI system across its lifecycle.
 A change can be a new model, fine-tune, prompt, retrieval corpus, embedding model, threshold, guardrail, tool permission, memory policy, data pipeline, label rule, vendor endpoint, safety classifier, or deployment environment.
 The point is to know whether the system people rely on is still the system that was evaluated, approved, explained, insured, procured, or regulated.

-AI change management is related to AI System Inventory, AI Audit Trails, Model Drift, and AI Post-Market Monitoring.
+AI change management is related to AI System Inventory, AI Audit Trails, Model Drift, Data Cascades, and AI Post-Market Monitoring.
 It differs from ordinary software release management because behavior can shift when application code stays fixed: a provider updates a hosted model, a retrieval index absorbs new documents, a prompt changes an agent's authority, or the data distribution moves.

 How It Works